PowerDNS/pdns/pdns/recursordist/docs/upgrade.rst

 - The :ref:`setting-webserver-hash-plaintext-credentials` has been introduced to avoid keeping cleartext sensitive information in memory.
 - The :ref:`setting-tcp-out-max-idle-ms`, :ref:`setting-tcp-out-max-idle-per-auth`, :ref:`setting-tcp-out-max-queries` and :ref:`setting-tcp-out-max-idle-per-thread` settings have been introduced to control the new TCP/DoT outgoing connections pooling.
 This mechanism keeps connections to authoritative servers or forwarders open for later re-use.
 - The :ref:`setting-structured-logging` setting has been introduced to prefer structured logging (the default) when both an old style and a structured log messages is available.
+- The :ref:`setting-max-include-depth` setting has been introduced to limit the number of nested ``$include`` directives while processing a zone file.

 Deprecated and changed settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^